-In order to perform backups of older CSM 5.x and CCS 4.x systems, the MiCC Office Backup Tool must first be installed on the machine to be backed up.
+In order to perform backups of older CSM 5.x systems, the MiCC Office Backup Tool must first be installed on the machine to be backed up.
 The MiCC Office Backup Tool Setup.exe can either be accessed from the MICCO_DISKS share of an installed version of MiCC Office 6.0 or it can be extracted from the standalone zip file.